Borg668/True1984/content/post/journal.md

 When the application is run for the first time, the user MUST add his primary telephone number for his/her Home and/or Business Name.

-features will include the ability to clone the users (real Phone) properties as an added measure of validation!
+features will include the ability to clone the users (real Phone) properties as an added measure of validation.